Who doesn’t love a great chicken cutlet recipe? Crunchy, breaded outside nicely browned and maybe even sizzling and inside, juicy chicken.

 Make Ahead & Reheating

 Like any type of fried food, easy chicken cutlets are best enjoyed right after cooking or shortly after if kept warm in the oven.
+They can be stored in an airtight container for up to 5 days in the refrigerator.

 I am 100% certain you can cook chicken cutlets in the Air Fryer from the start, but I haven’t experimented with this yet, so stay tuned.
 I do know you can easily reheat them and get a nice crunch with just 1-2 minutes on each side at 350°F.

-While microwaving is sometimes a necessity, it will undoubtedly make the breading soggy and not be as good.
+While microwaving is sometimes a necessity, it will undoubtedly make the breading soggy and not as good.

 Godere!
 (Enjoy)